woz-u/DS-Student-Resources/DS101-Basic-Statistics/DS101-Syllabus.md

 - Online students are required to have a laptop or desktop computer with internet access.

-- Minimum: PC (Windows) or MacBook laptop.
-8GB ram, 512GB HD, Core i5 / AMD Rizen or  M1 Chipsets
+- Minimum: PC (Windows) or Mac laptop.
+8GB ram, 512GB HD, Intel Core i5,  AMD Ryzen 5, or Apple Intel or M1 Chipsets.

-- Recommended: PC (Windows) or MacBook laptop.
-16GB ram, 1TB SSD, Core i7 AMD Rizen or New M1 Pro/Max Chipsets
+- Recommended: PC (Windows) or Mac laptop.
+16GB ram, 1TB SSD, Intel Core i7, AMD Ryzen 7, or Apple M1/M1 Pro Chipsets.

+- Professionals: PC (Windows) or Mac.
+32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.

 - It is requirement that you are able to download programming resources to your laptop/desktop for this class.
 This means you need a steady-state internet high-bandwidth connection.

-- Quiet place to study and focus on the material and have uninterrupted video meetings.
+- You are required to have a quiet place to study and be able to focus on the material.

+- You are required to have uninterrupted weekly 1:1 video meetings with your mentor.

+- You are required to log into the Learning Management System (LMS) daily for at least 20 minutes.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>